r3vhunter/Threat-Hunting-Blog/_posts/Cerber_Ransomware/2024-04-18-Cerber-Ransomware-Report.md

 # AGTTYDCK
 # Hash (1849bc76e4f9f09fc6c88d5de1a7cb304f9bc9d338f5a823b7431694457345bd)

 The second payload is the log checker, and it serves as a permission chekcer.
-When run, it concatenates each argument passed to it and delimits with forward slashes to obtain a full
+When run, it concatenates each argument passed to it and delimits with forward slashes to obtain a full path.
+Then it tries to open the file in write mode and if ther is a success it returns a 0.
+If it is unsuccessful, it returns 1.

+# Payload 3 (ce51278578b1a24c0fc5f8a739265e88f6f8b32632cf31bf7c142571eb22e243)

+The encrpytor encrypts files ont he filesystem.
+The payload is UPX packed, Upon execution, the apyload